codio/tutorial_grunt_basic/annotations.md

 This copies files from the source folder to the destination folder.
 Once the copy has been done, all other tasks will operate on these copied files in the `dist` folder.

     copy: {                       // task name
-        dist: {                   //
+        main: {                   // sub-task name (can be anything)
-            files: [{             // files to copy
+            files: [{             // file copying options
                 dest: 'dist/',    // name of the destination folder
-                src: ['**'],      // name of the
+                src: ['**'],      // location of the parent folder
-                cwd: 'app/',      // points to the source root folder
+                cwd: 'app/',      // 'current working direct' within the src folder
-                expand: true      // folders and sub-folders
+                expand: true      // process all folders and sub-folders }]
-            }]
         }
     }

 @annotation:snippet task-useminPrepare
 For details on `usemin`, see [grunt-usemin](https://npmjs.org/package/grunt-usemin)

-`usemin` is a clever task (but hard to grasp initially) that takes file references and fixes them up after the referenced file names have changed.
-Such changes will occur as a result of cache-busting and concatentation.
+`usemin` is a clever, but complex, task that takes file references within files and then fixes them up after the referenced files names have changed by tasks such as cache-busting and concatentation.

 For example, our project's `index.html` references css and javascript files